TalimaVale/BeastieBot/readme.md

   - **Commands**
     - For viewers
-      - `!helpbeastie` Prints all available commands
+      - `!helpbeastie` Tells you all of the available commands
       - `!hellobeastie` Says hello to you
       - `!goodbyebeastie` Says goodbye to you
       - `!rawr` Rawrs in the chat